 Child resources of the original resource can be announced independently as needed.
 In this case, the child resources at the announced resource shall be of the child resource’s associated announced type.
 When a child resource at the announced resource is created locally at the remote CSE, the child resource shall be of ordinary – i.e. not-announced – child resource type.

-When a Hosting CSE of an original resource is initiating an announcement, it shall first check if it is a Registree or the Registrar of the announcement target CSE.
-If that is the case, the announced resource shall be created as a direct child of the Hosting CSE’s <remoteCSE> hosted by the announcement target CSE.
-If that is not the case, the Hosting CSE shall next check if its <remoteCSE> resource has been announced to the announcement target CSE.
-The Hosting CSE shall perform this check by checking the announceTo attribute of its <remoteCSE> resource hosted on its Registrar CSE if the announcement target CSE is not a descendent CSE, or the corresponding Registree CSE if the announcement target CSE is a descendent CSE.
-If it is not announced, the Hosting CSE shall request that its Registrar CSE (If the target CSE is not its descendant CSE) or Registree CSE (if the target CSE is its descendant CSE) to create a <remoteCSEAnnc> resource representing the Hosting CSE as a direct child of the <CSEBase> representing the announcement target CSE.
-The announced resource shall then be created as a child resource of the <remoteCSEAnnc> resource.
+When a Hosting CSE of an original resource is initiating an announcement, it shall first check if <CSEBase> is announced to the announcement target CSE by checking the announceTo attribute of <CSEBase>.If it is not announced, the Hosting CSE shall send a CREATE <CSEBaseAnnc> to the announcement target CSE.
+The announced resource shall then be created as a child resource of the <CSEBaseAnnc> resource.

 When a Hosting CSE of an original resource is initiating an announcement, the From parameter of the announce request shall contain either a SP-relative-CSE-ID of the Hosting CSE of the original resource if the announcement target CSE resides in the same SP domain or an Absolute-CSE-ID of the Hosting CSE of the original resource if the announcement target CSE resides in a different SP domain.